orf/presentations/10-07-2019 - EuroPython/Python Autoreloader.md

 <class 'typing.io'>
 ```

-^ I don't know why, or how, this ends up here, but it's quite annoying as you sort of expect `sys.modules` to contain
+^ You kind of expect sys.modules to contain only modules
-only modules.

 ^ sys.modules can be mutated by Python code.